Ed.S. in Educational Leadership

 Application Deadlines

-Below is the deadline by which all application materials for the Education Specialist Programs in Educational Leadership must be submitted via the online application system.
-In order for a graduate degree application to be reviewed for admission, all required application documents must be submitted prior to the department's posted deadline.
+Below are the deadlines by which all application materials for the Education Specialist Programs in Educational Leadership must be submitted via the online application system.
+In order for a graduate degree application to be reviewed for admission, all required application documents must be submitted by the department's posted deadline.
 Applications received after the deadline may be reviewed for acceptance on a case-by-case basis.

 • Fall Semester: April 1st